If you’re looking to upgrade your diet with some raw and wholesome plant based goodness check out my top 10 ways to start with raw food.

 I try to stay away from the premade raw produce in stores and like to make my own versions instead.

-You can make a huge array of sumptuous desserts and sweet treat using raw ingredients.
+You can make a huge array of sumptuous desserts and sweet treats using raw ingredients.

 My mouth is watering already.